OpenWaterAnalytics/EPyT/README.md

 * Demetrios Eliades, [KIOS Research and Innovation Center of Excellence, University of Cyprus](http://www.kios.ucy.ac.cy/)

 The `EPyT` is based/inspired on the [EPANET-Matlab Toolkit](https://github.com/OpenWaterAnalytics/EPANET-Matlab-Toolkit).

+## Contributing
+If you want to contribute, please check out our [Code of Conduct](https://github.com/KIOS-Research/EPyT/blob/dev/CODE_OF_CONDUCT.md).
+Everyone is welcome to contribute whether reporting a new [issue](https://github.com/KIOS-Research/EPyT/issues), suggesting a new feature, or writing code.
+If you want to contribute code, you can create a new fork in the repo to your own account.
+Make your commits on your dev branch (based on dev) and when you are finished then you can create a pull request to test the code and discuss your changes.

 ## Recommendation